SaltySchnauzer/CITS3403-Project/README.md

 - Tailwind (CLI)
     - A CSS formatter
     - Typically depends on Node Package Manager - but because our backend is currently only python, we've opted for an independent cli

+- need to add SQL and SQLalchemy stuff.